Who or what inspired you to take up composing, and pursue a career in music?

 What have been the greatest challenges/frustrations of your career so far?

-The recent period of confinement has been one of the most soul-sapping experiences of my life.
+The covid lockdowns were one of the most soul-sapping experiences of my life.
 Previously I would have imagined such a time might be conducive to reflection for someone rather reclusive like me, but I discovered how particularly important it is, outside a loving and encouraging family, to have contact with a wide variety of musicians and imaginative people.
 My imagination can’t feed on itself forever and fresh views are necessary to me – just as breathing in is the precursor to breathing out.

 What are the special challenges/pleasures of working with particular musicians, singers, ensembles and orchestras?